-DL2 bike racks are popular for a wide variety of reasons.
-They're lightweight, depending on the model, they weigh around 19 pounds and they are very easy to install on most any vehicle and simple to remove.
+DL2 transit bike racks are popular for a wide variety of reasons.
+The bike rack is lightweight and depending on the model, they weigh around 19 pounds and they are very easy to install on most any vehicle and simple to remove.
 Customization options are also available with the DL2.
 Choose from mild steel to stainless steel, powder coating in many colors or bead blasting for a more classic look.
 There is even room for advertising opportunities by adding one of our advertising panels which enables your agency to market to your riders.
-The primary benefit of DL2 racks continues to be the fact that they're simple for bicycle riders to load and unload.
-Some transit racks can be difficult to operate and loading bikes can be intimidating and complicated, but DL2 racks are quite the opposite.
-Bicycle riders have been enjoying the use of these innovative bike racks for years, and will continue to use them due to their unparalleled ease of use and durability for years to come. .
+The primary benefit of DL2 bike racks continues to be the fact that they're simple for bicycle riders to load and unload.
+Some transit racks can be difficult to operate and loading bikes can be intimidating and complicated, but DL2 bike racks are quite the opposite.
+Bicycle riders have been enjoying the use of these innovative bike racks for years, and will continue to use them due to their unparalleled ease of use and durability for years to come.

 There are two different DL2 models to choose from.
 The original 2 position DL2 bike rack with spring loaded arms which has been around for decades, and is used by thousands of commercial transit agencies throughout the US, North America, Europe and even Australia!
 The steel frame is incredibly strong and sturdy and is made out of either mild or stainless steel which is the perfect material for bicyclists and transit vehicle owners alike due to excellent durability.
 The design features no scratch loading as the spring arm does not contact the bicycle frame.
 To load a bike, the user simply places the bicycle in the tray then pulls the spring arm out and over the wheel to securely mount the bicycle on the rack.
 The bike is secure and can then safely be transported to the rider’s ultimate destination.